 Australian Commission for Law Enforcement Integrity

-While applying the latest thinking and academic rigour, our program is grounded in the reality of modern public sector challenges.
+While applying the latest thinking and academic rigour, the Executive Fellows Program is grounded in the reality of modern public service challenges.

-The emphasis on immersive, experiential learning has proven an effective way of enhancing leadership and strategic capacity.
-Use your new expertise to leverage your influence and relationships, including with ministers, staff and stakeholders, to create and deliver public value to citizens and the wider public sector system.
+The emphasis on immersive, experiential learning is a proven, effective way of enhancing leadership and strategic capacity.
+You will be able to use this new expertise to leverage your influence and relationships, including with ministers, boards, staff and stakeholders, to create and deliver public value.

-ANZSOG knows public sector executives face constantly shifting priorities in their roles and that the sector benefits when its leaders can adapt their thinking and approach to resolve challenges that arise.
+ANZSOG knows senior executives face constantly shifting priorities.
+The public and not-for-profit sectors benefit when their leaders can adapt their thinking and approach to resolve challenges as they arise.
 This, in turn, delivers value to the citizens they serve.

 Modelled on leading executive offerings from the US and the UK, the EFP is tailored to meet Australian and New Zealand needs.